 Congratulations on your purchase of a Yamaha Arranger Keyboard.
-Whether your keyboard is one of the top-of-the-line keyboards (Tyros5 or Tyros5-76 / Tyros4 / Tyros3 / Tyros2 / Tyros) or one of the mid-level arranger keyboards (PSR-S970 / PSR-S950 / PSR-S910 / PSR-S900 / PSR-3000 / PSR-2100 / PSR-2000), you are in for many, many hours of pure fun.
+Whether your keyboard is one of the top-of-the-line keyboards (Tyros5 or Tyros5-76, Tyros4, Tyros3, Tyros2 or Tyros) or one of the mid-level arranger keyboards (from the latest PSR-S975/S775 introduced in 2018 through the PSR-2000/1000 introduced in 2001), you are in for many, many hours of pure fun.

-The first thing we'll do is take a brief look at some of the accessories you may need to go along with your keyboard.
+The first thing we do is take a brief look at some of the accessories you may need to go along with your keyboard.
 You may already have purchased everything you need.
 If not, you may want to do some more shopping.

-Finally, we will turn the keyboard on and look at what it takes to start playing your first song!
+Finally, we turn the keyboard on and look at what it takes to start playing your first song!
 Of course, the easiest thing to do is to hit that "DEMO" button on the console and then sit back and listen to what your new keyboard can do.
-Your keyboard will also include some sample midi songs that you can listen to and, of course, hundreds of voices, each with its own little demo.
+Your keyboard also includes some sample midi songs that you can listen to and, of course, hundreds of voices, each with its own little demo.

 A Note on Site Navigation

 If you are new to the keyboard, you may also be new to the PSR Tutorial web site.
-There are eight major areas in this web site in addition to the initial "Home" page.
+There are eight major areas in this web site in addition to the initial Home page.
 You see these in a top-level menu that is shown at the top of each page on the site.
-You are now in the "Lessons" section of the PSR Tutorial.
+You are now in the Lessons section of the PSR Tutorial.
 You can tell that because the "Lessons" link is highlighted.
 At any time, you can click on any of the links at the top of the page to go directly to that section of the web site.

-Within the "Lessons" section there are seven subsections, which are shown on a 2nd-level menu bar at the top of the page.
+Within the "Lessons" section there are five subsections, which are shown on a 2nd-level menu bar at the top of the page.
 You are now in the "Start Here" subsection.
 Again, you can tell where you are because the sub-section tab is highlighted.

-You are currently on the "Introduction" page, which is highlighted in the navigational menu on the left.
+You are currently reading the "Introduction" page, which is highlighted in the navigational menu on the left.
 This menu is repeated on all the pages of this subsection with your current page highlighted in the menu.
 The lesson pages are usually meant to be followed one after the other.
 However, you can click on any of the links in the left-side navigational bar to go directly to any of the lesson pages shown there.

 At the top and bottom of each page in the Lessons section is a button that will take you to the next lesson in the current subsection as well as a button that takes you back to the previous lesson.